 - Eddie Cheung as Zhu Qi Yu (朱祈钰 ).
 Eddie delivered effortlessly.
 At first, he indeed gave the impression that was a genuine person, just looking for someone to help him with overthrowing his brothers and somehow restore peace so that the citizens could live happily again.
 Yet it wasn’t so.
 Many said that he changed yet I think he said at one point (which we could all trust) that he never changed, it was just that he had to resort to anything to ascend the throne.
 He was just good at pretending and manipulating everyone around him.
 He was also patient.
 Even if somehow he was good at one point, his lust for power (aka becoming king) had overwhelmed all the reasoning that was left in him.

 - Eugina Lau as Fang Guan Hua (方冠華).
 When I first saw her, I thought it was another boring role since I had stumbled across quite a few of those from her.
 Yet this one was a tad different.
 Although she did fall for the wrong person or someone she thought she could trust and marry, she didn’t tolerate his evil side or tried to convince others to forgive him just because he said he loved her.
 She still loved him (like she said at the end when they were both trapped in the cave) yet she wasn’t going to let him hurt others, especially all the innocent lives that was forced to participate in a war that no one wanted in the first place.
-I had to admired her for that.
+I had to admire her for that.
 What got me a tad disappointed was that she became inactive for the majority of the series later on.
 I wasn’t referring to screen time but her role as an overall, like how we saw her teaming up with Shen Zhi in defeating this one evil monk with their swords technique yet she was dismissed of her talents later on and it seemed they totally forgot or cared for that special swords technique for the rest of the drama or something.
 But I guess it was forgivable since they (the script-writers) were trying to bring the focus back on the battles among the different powers in here that were trying to rise to the top.
 Oh yeah, I was seriously confused whether she died or not at the end.
 The way it seemed was that she did, but I wasn’t too sure.

 - Nathan Chan as Shen Hong (沈鸿).
 I swear I thought he would be the bad one among the three guys.
 Yet I was wrong, and in a way I was glad.
 Because I swear, I liked his character, although a tad hot-headed but was really loyal to his sect and cared for his siblings dearly.
 He was also quite righteous.
 What got me really pissed off though was how he was killed off when the series was almost over.
 Seriously?
 I guessed they had to emphasis the consequences of being involved in some nasty battle between different parties.
 But it didn’t make it any less frustrating.